 Chikungunya periodically occurs in Mauritius, particularly in the warmer months (October to May).
 This insect-borne virus is similar to dengue fever, and symptoms include fevers and joint pain that can often last weeks or months.

 Although there are no malarial mosquitos in Mauritius, on arrival at the airport you may be asked for a blood sample if you have traveled from a country where malaria is common.

 See your doctor prior to traveling to find out if you require any booster shots or vaccinations before you go to Mauritius.

 Cyclone season in Mauritius runs from November to May.
 Cyclones can cause extensive damage to property, and the authorities have a well-structured system of phased warnings in place.
 You should always follow local advice and these safety tips:

 Depending on the time of the year, many beaches are infested with sea urchins, and it's not uncommon to see broken glass on the beach or in the water.
 Pack a pair of water shoes just in case.

 This is generally not a problem at the big hotels and resorts, as the designated swimming areas on the beaches are regularly cleaned of urchins and debris.

-Some reef fish in Mauritius have been found to contain a neurotoxin similar, but not identical, to that found in some Caribbean reef fish, so don't eat them.
+Some reef fish in Mauritius have been found to contain a neurotoxin similar, but not identical, to that found in some Caribbean reef fish, so they should not be eaten.

 Stray and sometimes vicious dogs are common in Mauritius, however, rabies is not a risk.
-Do not pay any stray animals to be on the safe side.
+Do not pat any stray animals to be on the safe side.